dackst/nayuta/readme.md

 ## Known Issues

 ### Issues in this version
 These issues don't seem to exist in the original 4.15 fan translation release.
 I think they may be due to problems with the released tools?
-See [here](./notes.md/#Why-not-just-use-flame's-tools-directly) for more info.
+See [here](./notes.md/#why-not-just-use-flame's-tools-directly) for more info.
-* unable to speak to Mishy before chapter 5
+* unable to speak to Mishy
+  * before the start of chapter 5, he can only be successfully spoken to on the cape in chapter 2
   * The new game+ sidequest involving Mishy starts partway into chapter 5, so it is unaffected.
 However, the special Mishy achievement requires talking to him at every opportunity, so that achievement is unable to be completed.
     * If you really want to have a go at that achievement, you can save whenever you find Mishy, and reload with a clean/4.15 patched ISO to talk to him.
 * there are some extra stray lines of text in Japanese when reading the tablet at the end of Volans' sidequest.